Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

     + This one works on a multi-user mode with 3+ bots.
 It follows a master-slave system where one master bot can trigger the commands on multiple slave selfbots.
     + `Best_stats` command to check for the Pokemon which has the best total stats or a specific stat, like Speed, Attack, etc., among your fav list or list of IDs.
 Pretty useful for the traders.
     + `Incubate` command to automatically level up all the Pokemon in your fav list or list of IDs, through the autospammer module.
 You don't need to check for the level of your Pokemon and manually switch to the next one anymore.
-    + `iter` command to chain a series of pokecord commands for a list of IDs.
+    + `iter` command to chain a series of poketwo commands for a list of IDs.
     + `sudo_exec` and `sudo_echo` commands for the master-slave control.
     + `sudo_duel` command for launching multiple duels at once.
   + The current price for this extension is just $10 and will change with demand, just like the premium version.